Moira Deeming: Legal action and expulsion from the Liberal party room

+Re-admission to the Liberal party room

-In December 2024 the Federal Court ruled that Pesutto had defamed Deeming.
-Pesutto was ordered to pay $300,000 in damages.
-As a result of her win, Deeming stated that she expected to be able to return to the parliamentary party room.
+As a result of her legal win against Pesutto, Deeming stated that she expected to be able to return to the parliamentary party room.
 On 20 December 2024, the Liberal party room voted down a proposal to readmit Deeming to the party room.
 The vote was 14–15, with Pesutto's final vote defeating the motion.
 On 22 December, Pesutto called for a Liberal party room meeting scheduled on 15 January 2025 to discuss his motion to readmit Deeming, stating that an "absolute majority" now existed to do so.
 He apologised to Deeming for defaming her, but Deeming said that she learned about the apology from media.
 On 27 December there was another motion to spill the leadership in the Victorian Liberal Party and readmit Deeming, the latter of which passed.

 On 16 May 2025, the Federal Court ordered Pesutto to pay $2.3 million in costs to Deeming, which he failed to do, and on 6 June 2025 Pesutto was served with a bankruptcy notice.
 Deeming offered to delay the payment on the condition that her preselection for the 2026 state election was guaranteed by the Victorian Liberal Party.
 An additional offer was made by Deeming's supporter Hilton Grugeon, who offered to loan $1.5 million to Pesutto on the conditions that Deeming's preselection was guaranteed and that, if Pesutto challenged for the leadership of the Liberal party, the loan would immediately be withdrawn, potentially leading to Pesutto's bankruptcy and removal from parliament.
 Pesutto refused this deal.
 Deeming's offer was refused by the party which provided Pesutto with a loan of $1.55 million to cover his legal costs.
 Deeming expressed dismay at the loan which she described as "against the grain of everything we believe as Liberals".
 Her offer was criticised by former premier Jeff Kennett, who likened it to "blackmail".
 Deeming was referred to the Independent Broad-based Anti-corruption Commission, Victoria's anti-corruption integrity agency.